Rita Schwerner Bender: Edgar Ray Killen Case

 In 2005, 41 years after the murders of James Chaney, Andrew Goodman, and Michael Schwerner, Edgar Ray Killen was found guilty of three counts of manslaughter and was sentenced to 60 years in prison.
 Rita testified and responded to the verdict with:On the one hand, I understood the symbolic importance of a conviction and the real importance of it.
 This man should have been convicted of murder.
 The fact that a jury of 12 people in this county could not agree to convict him of murder indicates that there are still a lot of people in the state who choose to look the other way.
 The one thing that they had to have found was that he acted with malice.
 No one sitting and listening to evidence this week could have truly believed that he did not intend to have these men killed.

 Continued civil rights activism

 After her husband's death, Schwerner stayed in Mississippi and continued to pursue civil rights work with the Mississippi Freedom Democratic Party.
 In particular she worked on an action "challeng[ing] the all-white Mississippi delegation" to the 1964 Democratic National Convention in Atlantic City: "Delegates used borrowed passes to march on the convention floor and were hauled away by guards, galvanizing Mississippi's black population.
-Rita Schwerner testivied [sic] before the credentials committee with Freedom Democratic Party members standing in silent tribute."
+Rita Schwerner testified before the credentials committee with Freedom Democratic Party members standing in silent tribute."